Home

 1. IF

 IF tests one condition and returns one result for true and another for false.
-In this challenge, it is used to split ages into groups based on threshold checks.
+In this challenge, it can split ages into groups by checking one cutoff first, then moving to the next check if needed.

 Learn more this functionIF